-Professional Practices for Artists: The Business of Art
+Professional Development for Artists: The Business of Art Practices

 A training workshop for self-employed artists and creative entrepreneurs

-Led by Frank Juarez, gallery director, educator, and entrepreneur from Sheboygan, Wisconsin.
+Led by Frank Juarez, former gallery director, award winning art educator, and artist from Sheboygan, Wisconsin.

-Leave inspired, refreshed, and more knowledgeable about the “business of art” and how to make the most of your artwork and art business.
+Leave inspired, refreshed, and more knowledgeable about the “business of art” and learn how to make the most of your studio practice and art business.

-- apply varied strategies to achieve actual personal and professional goals
+- apply varied strategies to achieve personal and professional goals

 - create a support system